Billionaire Investor Says 'Buy REITs'

 I don't think we have met a legitimate CEO who does not want people back in the office.

-Everyone want their people back, but they don't have enough space to be able to accommodate them.
+Everyone wants their people back, but they don't have enough space to be able to accommodate them.

 All the companies that early on talked a big game about remote working (e.g Facebook (FB) , Slack (WORK)...) have taken more space in urban locations to social distance their people.
 They are expecting their people back.

-Early on, they were probably hoping more people to stay home to sell more services to them: cloud competing, online apps, and that sort of thing.
+Early on, they were probably hoping more people to stay home to sell more services to them: cloud computing, online apps, and that sort of thing.

 Go out on the street and ask 9 out of 10 people, they will say they want to work from the office.
 And the fact the efficiencies are not even close, when people aren't in the office, because you get distracted with 100 other things.